What is E-mail?

 Users were only able to send messages to several users of the same computer through email when the internetworking was not beginning.
 And, the problem became a little more complex when computers began to talk to each other over networks, we required to put a message in an envelope and address it for the destination.

 Later in 1972, Ray Tomlinson invented email to remove some difficulties.
 Tomlinson worked (Like many of the Internet inventors) for Newman and Bolt Beranek as an ARPANET contractor.
 To denote sending messages from one computer to another, he picked up the @ symbol from the keyboard.
-Then, it became easy to send a message to another with the help of Internet standards; they were only required to propose name-of-the-user@name-of-the-computer.
-One of the first users of the new system was Internet pioneer Jon Postel.
+Then, it became easy to send a message to another with the help of Internet standards; they were only required to propose [email protected] One of the first users of the new system was Internet pioneer Jon Postel.
 Also, describing as a "nice hack," credited goes to Jon Postel.

 Although the World Wide Web offers many services, email is the most widely used facility and remains the most important application of the Internet.
 On the international level, over 600 million people use email.
 There were hundreds of email users by 1974, as ARPANET ultimately encouraged it.
 Furthermore, email caused a radical shift in Arpa's purpose, as it became the savior of Arpanet.